PaulZC/F9P_RAWX_Logger/HARDWARE.md

 ![Extras](https://github.com/PaulZC/F9P_RAWX_Logger/blob/master/img/Extras.JPG)

+The logger also supports Survey_In mode where the ZED-F9P calculates its own position and then generates RTCM 3 correction messages on the UART2 TX2 pin.
+If you want to use Survey_In, connect pin A3 to GND.
+You will need to have A0 connected to ground too.
+The green LED will flash (or the NeoPixel will turn magenta) when the ZED-F9P has established a TIME solution.
+The RTCM messages are output at 115200 Baud, which is the default Baud rate of the SparkFun Bluetooth Mate.

 ## Stopping the Logger

 If you are powering the logger from a LiPo battery, the logger monitors the LiPo battery voltage and will automatically close the log file when the battery voltage starts to fall.